 4. Growing population, young workforce, competitive labour costs

 The majority of Vietnam’s population are made up of people that are as young as 35 years old.
-The good news is, 97% of the golden population are literate.
+The good news is, more than 95% of the golden population are literate.
 This means that foreign companies will have no difficulties in finding the right talents with excellent skills to support growth.

-In regard to labour costs, compared to other countries in Asia such as Indonesia, China and the Philippines, Vietnam has the lowest monthly minimum wage, with the average of 192 USD.
+In regard to labour costs, compared to other countries in Asia such as Indonesia, China and the Philippines, Vietnam has the lowest monthly minimum wage, with the average of 4,420,000VND (195 USD).
 Therefore, Vietnam offers a more cost-effective solution for running a business.

 5. Upgraded infrastructure

 Upgrading the infrastructure will result in convenient transportation and easy shipping to support ease of doing business, and Vietnam understands this very well.
-At present, Vietnam has three international airports in Ho Chi Minh City, Hanoi and Da Nang respectively.
+At present, Vietnam has ten international airports, 3 of these are key International Airport located in Ho Chi Minh City, Hanoi and Da Nang respectively.
 Vietnam also has several ports, with the most popular ones are Saigon Port and Vung Tau Port.
 Expressways are also available to cater those who need to travel between regions and neighbouring counties.

-There are also several infrastructure projects that are underway or will be implemented in the near future, such as the construction of the 124m My Thuy 3 bridge in Ho Chi Minh City, and the first metro Cat Linh-Ha Dong metro line in Hanoi.
+There are also several infrastructure projects that are underway or will be implemented in the near future, such as the construction of the 124m My Thuy 3 bridge in Ho Chi Minh City, and the first metro Cat Linh-Ha Dong metro line in Hanoi is in operation.